 Here are some simple fixes for common night-time troubles.

-41% of pet owners are disturbed by pets sharing the bed
+41% of pet owners are disturbed by pets sharing the bed.
+58% are woken by pets sleeping in the bedroom.

 - Train your pets to sleep in another room– establish the bedroom as off limits at all times and stick to it